k21971/EvilHack/doc/evilhack-changelog.md

 - Prevent certain items from random erosion
 - Fix: monsters could jump into poly traps when trapped
 - Fix: suppress Hand of Vecna cold-based attack if target is already dead
+- Update to 'monsters could jump into poly traps when trapped'